LacroixLaurent/G4HunterMultiFastaSeeker/README.md

 # G4Hunter multifasta seeker
 #### Shiny App related to G4Hunter published in [Bedrat _et al._ NAR 2016][paper ref].
 Supplementary Data can be downloaded from [here](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC4770238/bin/supp_44_4_1746__index.html).
-The _EF184640.1.fa_ file corresponds to the human mitochondrial genome used in the publication.
-The _hTERC.fa_ file corresponds to the human telomerase RNA component in RNA alphabet.

 > ##### The top part of this page allows you to compute the G4Hunter score of a single sequence.
 This main App (G4Hunter Seeker) identifies DNA or RNA regions in a longer sequence for which the G4Hunter score is above the chosen threshold in windows of the selected size.
 Please cite _"Bedrat A, Lacroix L, & Mergny JL (2016) Re-evaluation of G-quadruplex propensity with G4Hunter.
 Nucleic Acids Res 44(4):1746-1759."_, when reporting results obtained with this App.